What Debts Are Covered by Debt Collection Laws?

 If you owe several debts, any payment you make must be applied as you choose.
 A debt collector cannot apply a payment to any debt you feel you do not owe.

-What Can You Do if the Debt Collector Breaks the Law?
+What Can You Do If the Debt Collector Breaks the Law?

-Remember: While the law now protects you against strong-arm debt collection practices, it does not relieve you of your responsibility to pay your debts.
+Remember: While the law now protects you against illegal debt collection practices, it does not relieve you of your responsibility to pay your debts.
 Nor does violation of the law by the debt collector relieve you of your obligation to pay.
 You may be able to sue the debt collector for violation of the law, but you still have to pay what you owe.